-- Brawn Your character's raw physical might. - Cunning Your character's intelligence and mental flexibility. - Spirit Your character's will and ability to relate to others.

-Cunning is used to determine the accuracy of physical attacks, and brawn to determine their power.
-Spirit is related both to magic and your relationships with others.
+- Brawn Your character's raw physical might.
+This is used to determine the power of physical attacks. - Cunning Your character's intelligence and mental flexibility.
+This is used to determine the accuracy of physical attacks. - Spirit Your character's will and ability to relate to others.
+This is related both to magic and your relationships with others.

-Each character's common stats are:
+Each character's major stats, which are used in non-combat situations, are: